 An emergency fund should only be used in case of loss of employment, medical emergency, or any other catastrophic situation.

 A better case scenario would be to have 6 times monthly income in liquid or near liquid assets.

 Definition: The total amount of monthly EMIs should not be more than 40% of the monthly income.

 For example, if an individual earns INR 50,000 per month the total amount of all the EMIs should not be more than INR 20,000.

-This Rule is generally used by financial institutions to provide loans.
+This Personal Finance Rule is commonly used by financial institutions to provide loans.